Coping with dementia behaviour changes

 - reassure them that they're safe and secure if they're asking to go home

-- avoid telling them someone died years ago – instead, talk to them about that period in their life
+- avoid telling them someone died years ago and talk to them about that period in their life instead

 Loss of self-confidence

 Dementia can make people feel less confident about going out or doing other activities.
 This may seem like they've lost interest in people or activities they usually enjoy.

 - remember they may still be interested in an activity but feel they'll have trouble coping with it

 - reassure them the activity, or getting there, will be straightforward

 - explain clearly where they are going and who they may be seeing